jkondo14/cse15l-lab-reports/labreport1.md

   }
 }[user@sahara ~/lecture1]$
 ```
+cat is used to print the contents of the file(s) given and since a file was given, the terminal printed out the contents of the files.
 It was **not** an error as cat and cat printed out the txt file and code of the java file.